 The fstab UCI subsystem is where all the options for all devices and file systems to be mounted are defined, the actual file is located at /etc/config/fstab.

-By default this subsystem and its configuration file do not exist, as for the average LEDE usecase (network devices) it's not needed.
+By default this subsystem and its configuration file do not exist, as for the average OpenWrt usecase (network devices) it's not needed.

 So if you need to configure this, you must first create it.

-Since the tool dealing with mounts in LEDE is block, all current options can be found in its source code.
+Since the tool dealing with mounts is block, all current options can be found in its source code.

 You should use the block utility.
 Install the package block-mount: